alldritt/AppleScriptLibraries/README.md

 The `theData` parameter should be a string.

-#### writeToDataFile
+#### writeDataToFile

-The `writeToDataFile(theFile, theData)` handler writes the contents of a variable to a file as raw data.
+The `writeDataToFile(theFile, theData)` handler writes the contents of a variable to a file as raw data.
 The `theFile` parameter can take many forms:

 - full HFS path (e.g. `readFromFile("Macintosh HD:Users:Mark:Desktop:file.txt")`)
 - full POSIX path (e.g. `readFromFile("/Users/Mark/Desktop/file.txt")`)